-The purpose of this article is to set forth regulations governing underground gas storage projects and gas storage wells.
-This article applies to underground gas storage projects and gas storage wells in existence prior to the effective date of this article, as well as new underground gas storage projects and gas storage wells.
+The purpose of this article is to set forth regulations governing underground gas storage projects.
 Underground gas storage projects and gas storage wells are not subject to the requirements of Sections 1724.6 through 1724.10.

-Note: Authority cited: Sections 3013, 3106 and 3180, Public Resources Code.
-Reference: Section 3106, 3180, 3181, 3220 and 3403.5 Public Resources Code.
+Note: Authority cited: Sections 3013 and 3106, Public Resources Code.
+Reference: Section 3106, 3220 and 3403.5 Public Resources Code.